KennethBaidoo/Kenneth-Thomas-Baidoo/README.md

 Windows Administration | Operating Systems | Information Security | Programming | Networking | Computer Security

+## Projects

+### Vulnerability Scanning with Nessus | Security Blue Team Training

+During my training with Security Blue Team, I had the opportunity to explore the realm of vulnerability management and scanning.
+One of the pivotal tools in this journey was Nessus, a robust vulnerability scanner.

+#### Key Highlights:

+- **In-Depth Learning:** I delved into the intricacies of Nessus, honing my skills in identifying and assessing vulnerabilities within systems and networks.

+- **Comprehensive Scanning:** I conducted various scans, including authenticated scans for detailed assessment and unauthenticated scans to simulate external threats.

+- **Risk Assessment:** Analyzing scan results, I gained the ability to evaluate the risk posed by each vulnerability, considering factors such as severity and potential impact.

+- **Proactive Mitigation:** With a prioritized approach, I formulated remediation strategies to address vulnerabilities efficiently.

+This experience not only enriched my technical acumen but also underscored the significance of continuous monitoring and proactive security measures.

+Stay tuned for more endeavors as I continue my journey in the cybersecurity landscape!

+---

+Connect with me on [LinkedIn](https://www.linkedin.com/in/kenneth-thomas-baidoo-467574220/) for more insights into my cybersecurity journey.

 ### Training

 - Security Blue Team Vulnerability Management Training | August 2023